kstra3/kstra3/README.md

 Hi 👋 My name is Stratos Kampouris
 ==================================

-I am a student in computer sience & bioinformatics
+I am a student in computer science & bioinformatics
 --------------------------------------------------

 \- 👋 Hi, I’m @kstra3 - 👀 I’m interested in many differebt things and one of them is coding. - 🌱 I’m currently learning as many things I can!!! - 😄 Pronouns: He/Him - ⚡ Fun fact: I love working out and playing chess!
 Also I am into watching series/anime & movies, bartending and fishing!
 Furthermore I am a graphic designer in canva!